Find Trade Colleges

 Public Public vs. Private

-There are 178 full-time undergraduates at Carver Career Center, and 178 students altogether.
-Carver Career Center has a freshman retention rate of 98%, which is a good sign that once students arrive at the school, they want to stay.
+The total student population at Carver Career Center is 178, which includes 178 full-time undergraduates.
+Carver Career Center has a freshman retention rate of 95%, which is a good sign that once students arrive at the school, they want to stay.

 Other West Virginia Trade Schools